snt-arg/lidar_situational_graphs/README.md

   - */gpsimu_driver/imu_data* (sensor_msgs/Imu)

   If your IMU has a reliable magnetic orientation sensor, you can add orientation data to the graph as 3D rotation constraints.
 Note that, magnetic orientation sensors can be affected by external magnetic disturbances.
 In such cases, this constraint should be disabled.

-- ***Floor plane***
-  - */floor_detection/floor_coeffs* (s_graphs/FloorCoeffs)

-This constraint optimizes the graph so that the floor planes (detected by RANSAC) of the pose nodes becomes the same.
-This is designed to compensate the accumulated rotation error of the scan matching in large flat indoor environments.

 ## Parameters